Frequently Asked Questions

 3. What is Do Not Pay?

-4. How will Do Not Pay help my agency reduce its improper payments?
+4. How will DNP help my agency reduce its improper payments?

-Simply stated, the overall goal for the Do Not Pay initiative is two-fold: to help agencies achieve the Administration’s goal of reducing improper payments while safeguarding the privacy of individuals.
+Simply stated, the overall goal for the DNP initiative is two-fold: to help agencies achieve the Administration's goal of reducing improper payments while safeguarding the privacy of individuals.

-Do Not Pay will help reduce the number of improper payments by providing agencies streamlined access to relevant databases when evaluating eligibility for a payment, as well as prior to making a payment.
+DNP will help reduce the number of improper payments by providing agencies streamlined access to relevant data sources when evaluating pre-award, pre-payment eligibility verification process as well as anytime during the payment lifecycle.

-The Administration stongly encourages agencies to use Do Not Pay as part of their pre-award and pre-payment processing to determine eligibility before the release of any Federal funds.
-Using Do Not Pay can assist you with reducing the amount of improper payments.
+The Administration strongly encourages agencies to use DNP as part of their pre-award, pre-payment eligibility verification process as well as anytime during the payment lifecycle to determine eligibility before the release of any Federal funds.
+Using DNP can assist you with reducing the amount of improper payments.

-8. Can individuals not associated with a government agency access Do Not Pay?
+7. Can individuals not associated with a government agency access DNP?

-No, only individuals associated with a government agency will be able to enroll in the Do Not Pay Business Center.
+No, only individuals associated with a government agency will be able to enroll in the DNP Business Center.

-9. How does an agency enroll in Do Not Pay?
+8. How does an agency enroll in DNP?

-10. What information do I need to be able to conduct a search in Do Not Pay?
+9. What information do I need to be able to conduct a search in DNP?

 In order to conduct an online search, an individual would enter one of the following combinations of search criteria.